PowerDNS/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 * 01
   * Specific range of type numbers (subset of former "Reserved for future use") was added to IANA considerations.
+  * Some words on downgrade protection were added.